kimtth/awesome-azure-openai-llm/README.md

       <!-- 1.
 Program Aided Language Model -->
       <!-- 1.
 Recursive Summarization: Long Text -> Chunks -> Summarize pieces -> Concatenate -> Summarize -->

 1. [Chain-of-Verification reduces Hallucination in LLMs](https://arxiv.org/abs/2309.11495): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.11495)]: A four-step process that consists of generating a baseline response, planning verification questions, executing verification questions, and generating a final verified response based on the verification results.
+[20 Sep 2023]

 1. [Reflexion](https://arxiv.org/abs/2303.11366): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2303.11366)]: Language Agents with Verbal Reinforcement Learning.
 1. Reflexion that uses `verbal reinforcement` to help agents learn from prior failings.
 2. Reflexion converts binary or scalar feedback from the environment into verbal feedback in the form of a textual summary, which is then added as additional context for the LLM agent in the next episode.
-3. It is lightweight and doesn’t require finetuning the LLM, / [git](https://github.com/noahshinn024/reflexion)
+3. It is lightweight and doesn’t require finetuning the LLM.
+[20 Mar 2023] / [git](https://github.com/noahshinn024/reflexion)

 1. [Large Language Models as Optimizers](https://arxiv.org/abs/2309.03409): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2309.03409)]: 'Take a deep breath and work on this problem step-by-step.' to improve its accuracy.
-Optimization by PROmpting (OPRO)
+Optimization by PROmpting (OPRO) [7 Sep 2023]

 1. Prompt Engineering Guide